hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/platforms/android/app/src/main/assets/www/MovieVerse-Frontend/README.md

 - `about.html`: Contains information about the MovieVerse app.
 - `analytics.html`: A page for viewing database analytics and user interactions.
 - `actor-details.html`: A detailed view of actor profiles.
+- `api-fails.html`: A page to display when the app's API fails.
 - `company-details.html`: Provides information about movie production companies.
 - `create-account.html`: Allows users to create an account on MovieVerse.
 - `chatbot.html`: A chatbot feature for interacting with users.